DevExpress-Examples/asp-net-web-forms-grid-load-file-from-client/Readme.md

 This example demonstrates how to specify the uploaded file name in two ways:

-* Specify the name completely on the client side.
+* Specify the name on the client.
-* Send a callback to get the name from the server side.
+* Send a callback to get the name from the server.

 For demonstration purposes, in both approaches it is prohibited to download the **9.png** file.